paroda/archx/Setup.md

 ```

-For clj-kondo, Intel MKL and plantuml jar, either get it from the data disk (dipu.vmdk)
-or download from the internet.
-These being large binary files, not included in the repo.

-Copy the clj-kondo binary to `~/.bin/clj-kondo` and set it executable with `chmod +x ~/.bin/clj-kondo`.
-Copy the plantuml jar file to `~/.sdk/plantuml.jar`.
-Copy the MKL lib folder to `~/.sdk/mkl/lib` folder.

-The expected disk file size at this point is 5.7 GB.
+The expected disk file size at this point is 4.5 GB.

 Now the primary setup is ready 😎